khsrali/LTB-Symm/README.md

 2. Functional form of Hamiltoninan

 And possible outputs are:
--   Bands structure,
+-   Bands structure
--   Density of States,
+-   Density of States
--   Check topological symmetries of wave functions.
+-   Check topological symmetries of wave functions
 -   Shape of the wavefunction

-## Bold features
+## Features

 -   MPI implemented, able to run on HPC clusters.
 -   Object Oriented, easy to modify for multi purpose.
--   Efficient, calculate only a few energy levels that are needed.
+-   Efficient (calculate only the subset of energy levels that are physically relevant).
 -   Ideal for 2D materials, e.g. graphene.
 -   Many routings are automated.
--   The only open-source code that we know of which is able to investigate group symmetries in this way.
+-   The first open-source code (to the best of our knowledge) which is able to investigate group symmetries in these systems in a systematic way.

 ## Install